 How do you access support or make contact?

-- Children – any child in the school can ask to speak to our Pastoral Manager if they have a problem or a worry at school or at home.
-They can do this by either approaching Mrs Speakman or by asking any member of staff.
+- Children – any child in the school can ask for help if they have a problem or a worry at school or at home.
+They can do this by approaching any member of staff.

 - There is also our Worry Box.
 Children can write their worries down on any piece of paper and put them in – either with their name or without.
-The Pastoral Manager will check the worry box regularly and help children resolve any worries that they might have.
+Our Senior Leadership Team will check the worry box regularly and help children resolve any worries that they might have.

-- Parents/carers – if you have a pastoral concern regarding your child then you can phone the school, speak to your child’s class teacher or make an appointment to see Mrs Speakman.
+- Parents/carers – if you have a pastoral concern regarding your child then you can phone the school, speak to your child’s class teacher or make an appointment to see one of our Senior Leadership Team.
 Contact can be made through the school office or email – [email protected]

 - Build confidence, raise self-esteem and motivation